Aug 26, 2023

 Slack is a great eCommerce example of a B2B business.
 It’s a communication software exclusive for firms and companies.
 Its subscription plans fit companies of any size, from small operations to large enterprises.

 A B2C company sells directly to consumers.
-The goods or services are generally for personal use, ranging from groceries, clothing, electronics to streaming services.
+The goods or services are generally for personal use, ranging from groceries, clothing and t-shirt businesses, electronics to streaming services.

 The transaction may happen on an online store, business website, marketplace, or other web applications.